Build a directory to promote your faculty, with a standardized design that supports different department needs.

 The Request Master Profile workflow will create the page itself, including the redirect to your department profile, but the workflow approver is charged with ensuring:

 Tags will likely still need to be added.
-To set or change the tags, please work through your Unit Web Leader / Site Manager, or contact the DCT Help Team.
+To set or change the tags, please work through your Unit Web Leader / Site Manager, or use the Tag Information Request form.

 Let us know if you need to include an afilliated or adjunct faculty member whose primary appointment is EXTERNAL to UB.